pikamegan/distGaussianBinomial/README.md

 # distGaussianBinomial package

 This project was part of a Udacity lesson, in the AWS Machine Learning Fundamentals course.
+I uploaded the package to the PyPi repository: https://pypi.org/project/distGaussianBinomial/0.1/

 This package provides users with the ability to obtain the mean and standard deviation of Gaussian or Binomial distributions, as well as the sum of distributions.
 Further capabilities include methods that plot your distribution data, as well as plot probability density functions (PDF) of your data.